amayler/homologiaPersistente/README.md

     # Using pip to install Ripser
     pip install Ripser

-    # Using pip to install Ripser
+    # Using pip to install Persim
     pip install persim

 5. Launch Jupyter Notebook or Jupyter Lab: